Rome with Kids: The Best 3-Day Itinerary for Families

 🥪 Lunch: We loved stopping at Tre Scalini in Piazza Navona for a quick, easy lunch.
 It is only a 6 minute walk from the Pantheon.
 You do not need a reservation as you can just walk up.
 This restaurant has a great view of Fountain of the Four Rivers.
 They had a great selection for everyone.
 Including fresh sandwiches (this is what we got) pizza, pasta, salads, burgers, fries, gelato, etc. It was the perfect spot for the adults to rest in the beautiful piazza and the area is great for kids to move around a bit.

-Walk around the Piazza and this area has lots of shopping and if time and energy allows visit:
+Then walk around Piazza Novena as this area has lots of shopping and if time and energy allows visit:

 - Church of St Agnes